Reach IFRS 17 Insurance Contracts readiness without rebuilding your policy programme

 IFRS 17 replaced IFRS 4 as the IASB's accounting standard for insurance contracts.
 Introduces a current measurement model (General Measurement Model — GMM) with Variable Fee Approach (VFA) for direct participating contracts + Premium Allocation Approach (PAA) simplification for short-duration contracts.
 Requires presentation of insurance revenue + insurance service expense separately from investment + financing components.
 Required by IFRS-reporting insurers including most EU + UK + Canadian + Australian insurance groups.
 US insurers continue under US GAAP (LDTI for long-duration contracts).
-Quick Policy maps IFRS_17_INSURANCE into the policy families, controls, and evidence your team needs — and keeps it current between audits.
+Quick Policy maps IFRS 17 Insurance Contracts into the policy families, controls, and evidence your team needs - and keeps it current between audits.

 IFRS_17_INSURANCE quick answer